slint-ui/slint/api/node/README.md

 For property of array type, they can either be set using an array.
 In that case, getting the property also return an array.
-If the array was set within the .60 file, the array can be obtained
+If the array was set within the .slint file, the array can be obtained

 ```js
 component.model = [1, 2, 3];